 During the accumulation period, the variable annuity contract owner’s interest in the separate account is measured by accumulation units.
 Accumulation units track the shares of a variable annuity in the separate account, which is invested more aggressively for greater income.
 The number of accumulation units in the account is proportionate to the amount of money invested.
 These accumulation units are simply an accounting method of measuring the contract owner’s interest in the separate account.

-The accumulation unit, which is calculated like the NAV of a mutual fund, is equal to the total value of all securities held in the separate account divided by the number of accumulation units.
-The number of accumulation units that can be purchased is the net payment, which is the payment after sales charges are taken out, divided by the market value of the accumulation unit, which is determined by the NAV at the next close of a market day (the forward pricing rule).
-Thus, the contract holder’s interest in the separate account at any given time is the number of accumulation units times the value of 1 accumulation unit.
+The number of accumulation units that can be purchased is the net payment, which is the premium payment after sales charges are taken out, divided by the market value of the accumulation unit, which is determined by the NAV at the next close of a market day (the forward pricing rule):

 Annuitization

-Annuitization is when the contract converts from the pay-in phase to the pay-out phase—the accumulation period ends and the annuity period begins.
+Annuitization is when the contract converts from the pay-in phase to the pay-out phase — the accumulation period ends and the annuity period begins.
 At this time, the annuitant selects a settlement option.
-Then the accumulation units are converted to a fixed number of annuity units according to a formula—the number of annuity units will never change.
+Then the accumulation units are converted to a fixed number of annuity units according to a formula — the number of annuity units will never change.
 What varies is the value of each annuity unit, which will depend on the value of the portfolio in the separate account.
-When the performance of the separate account changes, the value of each annuity unit changes, and therefore the payment—which is calculated by multiplying the number of annuity units times the value of one—to the annuitant changes.
-Variable annuity contracts specify how often the payout can be changed: monthly, quarterly, semi-annually, or annually.
+When the performance of the separate account changes, the value of each annuity unit changes, and therefore the payment — which is calculated by multiplying the number of annuity units times the value of one unit — to the annuitant changes:

-The calculation for the first payment of a variable annuity is the same as for the fixed annuity, but the dollar amount is converted to an equivalent of annuity units.
-For a variable annuity, the number of annuity units is calculated by dividing the first payment by the current value of an annuity unit.
 This will yield a number that will not change during the annuity period; what changes is the value of the annuity unit.
-Thus, the annuitant’s payment is equal to the number of annuity units times the value of each unit.
+Thus, the annuitant's payment = the number of annuity units times the value of each unit.
 So if $500 is the first payment, and $5 is the value of each annuity unit, then the annuitant has an interest in 100 units, which will not change.
 The value of the annuity unit, and therefore the payment to the annuitant, will rise and fall, depending on the value of the annuity unit, which in turn, will depend on the performance of the separate account.

 Settlement Options